WHERE IT ALL STARTED

 When life brings you lemons…

-2018 Will be an exciting year for the Pickels family with the planting of lemon trees taking place early in the year.
-Soon guests will be able to enjoy delicious lemon products which will make an appearance on the menu as soon as the lemons are in production.
-This will be in addition to the other citrus products that Chrislin guest have become accustomed to, including their delicious home-made orange marmalade and freshly squeezed Orange juice, in citrus season.
+2018 was an exciting year for the Pickels family with the planting of lemon trees taking place early in that year.
+We have delighted in adding many lemon- based products to the dining area in addition to the other citrus products that Chrislin guest have become accustomed to, including their delicious home-made orange marmalade and freshly squeezed Orange juice, in citrus season.